This HBO documentary has so many creepy moments that it’s difficult for any to stand out. Here’s one that did.

 Imagine that your kid brother is living a real-life fairytale: he’s best buddies with with the world’s biggest music star, hanging out at the guy’s cool-ass mansion, eating ice-cream and playing videogames with him, and hearing secrets that Vanity Fair will never know.

 It sounds unbelievable, like a tall tale from the playground’s biggest bullshitter (“I’m going steady with Miss America!
-No, you can’t meet her, she goes to another school!”) but this is actually happening to your brother in real life.
+No, you can’t meet her, she goes to another school!”) but this is actually happening to your brother.
 It’s enough to make you believe in magic.

 Then you turn on the TV.
 A child exactly like your younger brother is accusing the pop star of abusing him.